nkma1989/azurefunctions-keras-model/README.md

 ![host_start](https://github.com/nkma1989/azurefunctions-keras-model/blob/master/readme_images/func_test.jpg)

 # Blob Trigger Function
-To run the blob trigger function you need to open a powershell or cmd window. and activate the virtual environment then navigate to the \keras-mnist-model folder.
+To run the blob trigger function you need to open a powershell or cmd window and activate the virtual environment then navigate to the \keras-mnist-model folder.
 ```
 venv\scripts\activate
 ```
 This function type is conncted to a blob storage and is listening for new files uploaded.
 You need to configure the local.settings.json file to listen to the correct storage account.
-You need to have a deployed storage account(see how to create this in the Publishing to Azure section).
+You need to have a deployed storage account and create 2 containers called "images" and "images-processed" and a table called "imagedata" on that storage account(see how to create this in the Publishing to Azure section).
 Change the "AzureWebJobsStorage" setting to your connection string, as seen:

 ![host_start](https://github.com/nkma1989/azurefunctions-keras-model/blob/master/readme_images/conec_string.jpg)